 What is anthrax?

-Anthrax is a very rare but serious infection caused by the bacteria Bacillus anthracis.
-The disease is found in animals and humans in most countries of sub-Saharan Africa and Asia, in several southern European countries, in the Americas, and certain areas of Australia.
+Anthrax is a very rare but serious infection caused by the bacteria (bug) Bacillus anthracis.
+The disease is found in animals and humans across sub-Saharan Africa and Asia, in several southern European countries, in the Americas, and certain areas of Australia.
 Fortunately, humans are rarely infected.
-Anthrax bacteria can exist as spores that can survive in the environment, e.g. in soil, for many years.
+Anthrax bugs can exist as spores that can survive in the environment, e.g. in soil, for many years.

 How does anthrax affect humans?

 There are three forms of human disease depending on how a person catches anthrax: cutaneous (through the skin), inhalation (through breathing) and ingestion (through eating).
 Most cases (95%) are skin infections (cutaneous), generally caught by touching the skin or other body parts of animals with anthrax.

 Inhalation anthrax (caught by breathing in anthrax spores) is not common anymore.
 It used to be called “woolsorters’” disease because it was common in woollen mill workers in Northern England 100 years ago.
 It was a known danger at work for some workers, including woollen mill workers, abattoir workers, tanners, and those who processed hides, hair, bone and bone products.
 Intestinal anthrax is very rare, and is caught from eating meat from an animal infected with anthrax.

 How common is anthrax?

 Anthrax is very rare.
 The last case in Ireland was more than 100 years ago.
 A handful of cases have been found in the UK in the last 20 years.
 Human infections are more common in countries where the disease is common in animals, including countries in South and Central America, Southern and Eastern Europe, Asia and Africa.